pryzm-health-org/covid19-data/README.md

 **High level stats:**
  * Last updated: 22 March 2020
- * Current count of COVID-19 abstracts parsed: 19,771
+ * Current count of COVID-19 abstracts parsed: 26,233
- * Current count of COVID-19 abstracts with annotations: 10,478
+ * Current count of COVID-19 abstracts with annotations: 13,890
- * Number of unique HPO terms: 2,267
+ * Number of unique HPO terms: 2,499

 **Top-level term distribution:**
- * Abnormality of the nervous system | 397
+ * Abnormality of the nervous system | 443
- * Abnormality of the cardiovascular system | 286
+ * Abnormality of the cardiovascular system | 312
- * Abnormality of the skeletal system | 215
+ * Abnormality of the skeletal system | 232
- * Abnormality of the immune system | 210
+ * Abnormality of the immune system | 226
- * Neoplasm | 203
+ * Neoplasm | 217
- * Abnormality of the digestive system | 192
+ * Abnormality of the genitourinary system | 214
- * Abnormality of the genitourinary system | 190
+ * Abnormality of the digestive system | 205
- * Abnormality of the eye | 186
+ * Abnormality of the eye | 204
- * Abnormality of head or neck | 168
+ * Abnormality of metabolism/homeostasis | 189
- * Abnormality of metabolism/homeostasis | 166
+ * Abnormality of head or neck | 188
- * Abnormality of the integument | 142
+ * Abnormality of the integument | 156
- * Abnormality of blood and blood-forming tissues | 137
+ * Abnormality of blood and blood-forming tissues | 144
- * Abnormality of the respiratory system | 119
+ * Abnormality of the respiratory system | 130
- * Abnormality of the endocrine system | 95
+ * Abnormality of the endocrine system | 101
- * Abnormality of limbs | 73
+ * Abnormality of limbs | 83
- * Abnormality of the musculature | 68
+ * Abnormality of the musculature | 76
- * Constitutional symptom | 57
+ * Constitutional symptom | 62
- * Abnormality of connective tissue | 41
+ * Abnormality of connective tissue | 46
+ * Abnormality of the ear | 41
  * Growth abnormality | 40
- * Abnormality of the ear | 32
- * Abnormality of prenatal development or birth | 29
+ * Abnormality of prenatal development or birth | 36
- * Abnormal cellular phenotype | 18
+ * Abnormal cellular phenotype | 22
- * Abnormality of the voice | 9
+ * Abnormality of the voice | 11
  * Abnormality of the breast | 7
  * Abnormality of the thoracic cavity | 2